MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-These examples check whether the specified instance are empty:
+These examples check whether the specified instance is empty:

 ```
 empty('')